10up/safe-redirect-manager/readme.txt

 * Fix PHP 7.2 errors
 * Instantiate classes in main file instead of individual files for improved testability.
 * Add filters for request path and redirect path
+* Add filter to only apply redirects on 404

 = 1.8 =
 * Improved escaping